 During the lease term in Middletown

-During tenancy, the rental home belongs to the renter we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental in Middletown, the tenant must allow us to access the rental home.
-Some good reasons to come into rental home are to:
+During tenancy, the rental property belongs to the renter we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental in Middletown, the renter must allow us to come into the rental.
+Some solid reasons to access rental property are to:

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to coming into the rental property.
-However, Nesbitt Realty can and will enter the rental without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate renters in Middletown.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to entering the rental.
+However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate tenants in Middletown.
 Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-- Before you rent out your investment in Middletown
+- Before you move a tenant into your property in Middletown

 - Collections and evictions